Fleshgrinder/protobuf-wkt/README.md

 There is a branch for every Protobuf release as well as a tag and a GitHub release.
 They contain the WKT Protobuf definitions and the original license only, nothing else!

+## License

+The content of this branch is licensed under the [Unlicense](UNLICENSE.md).
+Other branches have their own license, please refer to the individual `LICENSE` files of them.